 In an earlier post I showed how references to the flag of the Roloff industrial empire (found in the Berlin censor card) were deleted at some point from the Munich copy of Nerven.
 But now look at this screenshot from the Munich Filmmuseum DVD.

 Shortly after’s Roloff’s proud boast, “Mit unseren Maschinen und Werkzeugen, ersonnen jeden Widerstand zu brechen, erobern wir die Erde!
 Hört Ihr’s?
 Die Erde!” the flag is carried in from the right (at circa 9 min 11 seconds playing time on the DVD).
 It passes in front of Roloff, drawing the attention of several in the audience, then there is a cut and it’s gone.
-It’s very hard (ok, impossible) to make out clearly what was on the flag from these few, brief, digitized frames.
+It’s impossible to make out clearly what was on the flag from these few, brief, digitized frames.
 But I will wager that given the jagged, crenelated outline of the emblem on white ground in the flag’s center that this was a royal crest of some kind.
-Here’s a picture of the (purely coincidentally, of course…) Wittelsbacher coat of arms by way of comparison.
+Here’s a picture of the Wittelsbacher coat of arms by way of comparison.

 There are really just three viable starting points for a narrative-centric reconstruction of Robert Reinert’s Nerven (1919).
 These are the intertitles in the 1920 Berlin censor card (representing 2054m), the footage in the Munich fragment (1637m), and the footage in the (English language) Library of Congress fragment (777m).
 The Marmorhaus-Lichtspiele program notes for Nerven (possibly from its 1919 Berlin premiere?) can serve as a useful check or corrective but aren’t detailed enough to determine the exact order of events.
 All of these sources share significant common elements and significant differences to one another, each to varying degrees.
 So which source, if any, should have precedence over the other?
 And if one source can’t serve as a template how should the available evidence be reconciled and consolidated into a coherent whole?